MARS: Multi-Agent Robotic System with Multimodal Large Language Models for Assistive Intelligence: System Design

 \subsection{Overall System Architecture}

 The architecture follows a closed-loop cycle of perception, reasoning, planning, evaluation, iteration, ensuring coordination and continuous feedback among agents.
-As shown in Figure \ref{figure:framework}, the system consists of an input layer, four core agent modules, and an output interface.
+As shown in Figure \ref{figure:framework}, the system is architected as a sequential pipeline comprising an input transduction layer, four core cognitive agent modules operating in a coordinated manner, and an output actuation interface.

-The input layer receives RGB images of the user’s surroundings, with optional depth maps or semantic segmentation results to enrich spatial and semantic understanding.
+The input layer is tasked with ingesting RGB images of the ambient environment, which can be optionally augmented with depth maps or precomputed semantic segmentation masks to improve the understanding of the geometric and semantic scenes of the system.
 The visual perception agent detects obstacles, furniture, users, and assistive devices, and evaluates pathway accessibility.
 Based on these outputs, the reasoning agent identifies risks and assigns severity and priority levels.
 The planning agent then generates executable action plans for robots, including obstacle removal, object adjustment, and path guidance.
 The feedback agent evaluates plan feasibility and safety, returning to the planning stage for revision when needed.
 Finally, the output interface delivers execution commands to the robot and provides alerts or guidance to the user or caregiver.
 This closed-loop design integrates perception, reasoning, planning, and feedback into a unified process, enhancing system robustness in dynamic and complex environments.